top of page

 Q: Can I get help with the costs?

 A: Yes.
-Thanks to the National Lottery Community Fund, our fees are already subsidized by 66%.
-If you require a fully funded (free) place due to financial circumstances, please ask your SENCO, GP, or Social Worker to contact us for a referral form.
+Inclusion is our priority.
+Thanks to the National Lottery Community Fund, all our sessions are already subsidized by 66%.
+We also offer fully funded (free) referral spaces for families facing financial hardship.
+Please have your GP, School SENCO, or Social Worker contact us in confidence for a referral.

 bottom of page